 - Features a new compliance dashboard that shows the state of defined security controls and patching status.
 Further expanding its compliance capabilities, Systems Manager is also now integrated with AWS Config, giving even greater insight into potential configuration drift, and with it the ability to return configs to a known, good state for configuration compliance.
 And just like SSM, Systems Manager has a centralized store for configuration data management so that secrets and configs can be stored outside of code.

 As systems management plays a critical role in overall AWS success, it’s little wonder that SSM, and now the AWS Systems Manager, plays an integral role in many enterprise AWS deployments.
-Stay tuned for our follow-up blog in which we illustrate how current SSM users can benefit from the new AWS Systems Manager, as told through the story of a global enterprise.
-Want to make sure you don’t miss it?
-Subscribe to our DevOps blog below.
+Read our follow-up blog in which we illustrate how current SSM users can benefit from the new AWS Systems Manager, as told through the story of a global enterprise.